 With these plant poisons, vomiting may make the problems worse.
 Instead, if you see the puppy eat these plants, give lots of water or milk to dilute the poison and to wash and coat the stomach.

-- Caladium, dieffenbachia, philodendron: Tongue and throat swell, difficulty breathing
+- Caladium, dieffenbachia, philodendron: Tongue and throat swelling, difficulty breathing.

 If you see your pet with one or more of these signs, particularly if a suspect plant is within paw or nibble reach, get help immediately.
 First aid can save the puppy’s life.
 Then take the pet to see the veterinarian as soon as possible.

 How to Force Vomiting if Your Dog Is Poisoned